dazjo/nxtool/README.md

   --elf=file            Specify ELF file path.
 ```

-To transform an NRO into an ELF :
+To transform an NRO into an ELF:

 `./nxtool --elf=file.elf file.nro`